AtharvMane/cudaTorchSIFT/README.md

 - [ ] Write functions like convolution for optimal GPU Execution.

 ## Immediate tasks
+- [ ] Add code for SIFT descriptor.
 - [ ] Code refactoring and cleanup
 - [ ] Write a parallel vector deletion code.
 - [ ] Write a parallel conditional memory copy code for the custom tensor.